Frequently Asked Questions

 Who will be harmed if we don’t ban aerial herbicide spraying?
 What are the costs to Lane County residents exposed to toxic chemicals with no recourse to protect their health, their drinking water, their land, or their children?
 How should we respond to a system designed to profit the industry at the expense of its citizens?

-Stop the Spray!
+Stop the Aerial Spraying!